 Indicator Narrative Vibrant Resilient Communities Significant job loss still occurs, with greater numbers for the upper Waikato FMU.
-Less of a step change in this scenario, with lower impact but still significant.
-Affordability of infrastructure is a concern. ↓3 Employment (with an emphasis on type, variety and diversity of jobs) The impact on employment will be approximately 2000 jobs lost across the region.
-The impact on dairy farming is around 65 per cent of the total job losses, along with the related dairy support and manufacturing sectors.
-There is a large impact on horticultural jobs with the shift in land use for horticultural land.
-There is some question around the feasibility and likelihood of this shift happening, given the lower Waikato's crucial role in supplying food nationally.
-Some of these jobs losses are mitigated by new jobs created within the region, particularly in forestry, and construction (larger gains in construction but these gains are minimal).
-Professional and administrative services are already strong employers for the region, and it is likely some employment increase will come from people retraining and shifting into these fields.
-People's and communities' resilience in the face of challenge also needs to reflected, and it is likely new and innovative ways of making a living will emerge, enabling people to remain employed within their local communities.
-The extent to which this may happen is hard to predict, but it seems likely that some secondary employment opportunities, related to the growth in forestry, are likely: for example, craft or trade-based uses of wood.
-It is also anticipated that there will be an increase in tourism, and as a result tourism jobs.
-This may particularly be the case in more remote rural areas where residents will be forced to consider what else they can do.
-However, it is unlikely the job increases flowing from international tourism will be significant: New Zealand already has a clean green image, and improvements in the rivers' water quality are unlikely to have a significant impact on this.
-Domestic tourism promises greater gains, both in terms of jobs and the economy. ↓3 The spread of job losses and shifts is not constant across the region.
-The upper Waikato will experience more significant dairy-related job losses than the other FMUs, while (as is to be expected) the lower Waikato FMU carries the brunt of the horticulture (other primary) related job losses.
-Waipa is the least affected FMU.
-Similarly, gains in certain employment areas (construction; professional and administrative) are greater in some FMUs than others, although again it is unclear form the model what is driving these.
-Overall, in the context of total regional employment, the job losses for scenarios 2 and 3 are relatively minimal.
-In addition, in terms of numbers, the industries where the most jobs will be lost are not major employers.
-However, it is likely that smaller rural communities, where to date there has been less scope for diversity, will be hardest hit.
-This is likely to exacerbate existing trends where younger people are moving away from rural areas to find work.
+Less of a step change in this scenario, with lower Affordability of infrastructure is a concern.
+Employment (with an emphasis on type, variety and diversity of jobs) The impact on employment will be approximately 2000 jobs lost across the region.
+The impact on dairy farming is around 65 per cent of with the related dairy support and manufacturing sectors.
+There is a large impact on horticultural jobs with the shift in land use for hortic question around the feasibility and likelihood of this shift happening, given the lower Waikato's crucial role in supplying food nationally. are mitigated by new jobs created within the region, particularly in forestry, and construction (larger gains in construction but these gains and administrative services are already strong employers for the region, and it is likely some employment increase will come from people these fields.
+People's and communities' resilience in the face of challenge also needs to reflected, and it is likely new and innovative ways of menabling people to remain employed within their local communities.
+The extent to which this may happen is hard to predict, but it seems employment opportunities, related to the growth in forestry, are likely: for example, craft or trade-based uses of wood.
+It is also anticipate in tourism, and as a result tourism jobs.
+This may particularly be the case in more remote rural areas where residents will be for they can do.
+However, it is unlikely the job increases flowing from international tourism will be significant: New Zealand already has improvements in the rivers' water quality are unlikely to have a significant impact on this.
+Domestic tourism promises greater gains, be economy.
+The spread of job losses and shifts is not constant across the region.
+The upper Waikato will experience more significant dairy-related FMUs, while (as is to be expected) the lower Waikato FMU carries the brunt of the horticulture (other primary) related job losses.
+Waipa Similarly, gains in certain employment areas (construction; professional and administrative) are greater in some FMUs than others, although the model what is driving these.
+Overall, in the context of total regional employment, the job losses for scenarios 2 and 3 are relatively model of numbers, the industries where the most jobs will be lost are not major employers.
+However, it is likely that smaller rural communities been less scope for diversity, will be hardest hit.
+This is likely to exacerbate existing trends where younger people are moving away from